AstroMusers/calor/README.md

 # calor

-calor is a pipeline for characterizing and modeling thermal anomalies of exoplanets based on their expected irradiation from their host stars.
+`calor` is a pipeline for characterizing and modeling thermal anomalies of rocky exoplanets based on their expected irradiation from their host stars.
+It simulates planetary internal processes, including residual heat from formation, tidal heating, and induction heating, in an attempt to explain the thermal emission excesses observed for some rocky exoplanets orbiting M dwarfs (or "M-Earths").
+Details about the simulation methods and the science case can be found in [Lin & Daylan (2026)](https://arxiv.org/abs/2601.00412).

+This repository includes a script (reproduce_figures.ipynb) to reproduce the figures in [Lin & Daylan (2026)](https://arxiv.org/abs/2601.00412), using two data files presented in the work.
+Data_all_planets.csv contains exoplanet system data from both the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/index.html) and the [PlanetS catalog](https://dace.unige.ch/exoplanets/?), as well as parameters derived in [Lin & Daylan (2026)](https://arxiv.org/abs/2601.00412), such as the thermal emission potential $\Delta R$.
+Data_observed_planets.csv contains observed parameters for rocky exoplanets with dayside emission temperature characterizations by JWST or Spitzer.